Bradley Cooper & Irina Shayk Have Broken Up

 The couple — who made the rounds on the red carpet for Cooper's Oscar-nominated directorial debut A Star Is Born — share daughter Lea De Seine, who was born in 2017.
 Per an insider for People, they are "amicably" working on a way to share custody.

-The news that Cooper and Shayk have split comes on the heels of Shayk reportedly moving out of the pair's home in the Pacific Palasides neighborhood of Los Angeles earlier this week.
+The news that Cooper and Shayk have split comes on the heels of Shayk reportedly moving out of the pair's home in the Pacific Palasides neighbourhood of Los Angeles earlier this week.

 Advertisement

-The notoriously private couple, who were rumored to be engaged after Shayk was spotted wearing a diamond ring in 2016, rarely discussed one another publicly.
+The notoriously private couple, who were rumoured to be engaged after Shayk was spotted wearing a diamond ring in 2016, rarely discussed one another publicly.

 "I just don't talk about certain things," Cooper told The Howard Stern Show in 2017 of why he didn't take his girlfriend Shayk to premieres.
 "You're right, it's so great to take someone you're with to a place where a hundred people are going to photograph you every step you make and ask you tons of questions, and then rip it apart the next day.
 No, no, no, no, no."